 Our conversational tours encourage critical thinking and are available by appointment.
 Tours are subject to staff availability.
 A minimum of one chaperone for every seven children is required.

-The Barrick regularly presents films as part of its Saturday afternoon programing.
+The Barrick Museum of Art regularly presents films as part of its Saturday afternoon programming.
 Check the calendar to see a list of upcoming screenings.

 Saturdays, from 1-1:30 p.m.

-Children and their adult companions are invited to use their imaginations as they explore our exhibitions and attend Storytime at the Barrick.
+Children and their adult companions are invited to use their imaginations as they explore our exhibitions and attend Storytime at the Barrick Museum of Art.